itsYakub/Grid-Editor/README.md

 - Users have the freedom to choose grid sizes within the range of 2x2 up to 128x128;

 # Instalation:
-1. Go to "<> Code" tab;
+1. Click the [<> Code] button;
 2. Click "Download ZIP" and save it in the directory of your choosing;
 3. Unzip the Package;
-4. Open the terminal in the project's directory and type the command
+4. Open the cmd terminal in the project's directory and type the command:
 ``` terminal
 dotnet run
 ```